ay1011/deep-reinforcement-learning/p2_Continuous_Control/Report.md

 ```
 - In this environment, a double-jointed arm can move to target locations.
-- A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 - The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities
 of the arm.
 - Each action is a vector with four numbers, corresponding to torque applicable to two joints.